 Families are children’s first, longest lasting, and most important teachers, advocates, and nurturers.
 Positive parenting and strong family engagement is central-- not supplemental-- to promoting children’s healthy development and wellness.
 This includes social-emotional and behavioral development; preparing children for school; seamlessly transitioning them to kindergarten; and supporting academic achievement in elementary school and beyond.
 Families’ engagement in children’s learning at home and in early care and education programs can impact lifelong health, developmental and academic outcomes.

-The U.S. Department of Health and Human Services (HHS) and the U.S. Department of Education (ED) released a Guidance Document on Family Engagement Visit disclaimer page from the early years to the early grades.
+The U.S. Department of Health and Human Services (HHS) and the U.S. Department of Education (ED) released a Guidance Document on Family Engagement (PDF) Visit disclaimer page from the early years to the early grades.
 The guidance document:

 - Highlights the research that supports effective family engagement in children's learning, development and wellness;